kubernetes/community/events/elections/README.md

 - Election period stop
   - CIVS needs to be manually stopped, so an actual person needs to click for the poll to stop, so this needs to be a human friendly time.
 - Results announcement date
+- Draft dates will then be passed to the Steering Committee for final approval

 ## Process